RhizomeDB/spec/README.md

 type EntityID = Bytes
 ```

+Espeically since PomoDB allows for creation IDs without coordination, a real-world entity MAY be represented by multiple entity IDs.
+This case SHOULD be handed at the query layer by selecting for all relevant entity IDs.

 ### 4.1.4 Attribute

-Attributes MUST be an integer, double-precision float, UTF8, or binary.
+Attributes MUST be an integer, double-precision float, UTF8 string, or binary:

 ``` typescript
 type Attribute